PJUllrich/devcontainer/README.md

-# devcontainer
+# An Elixir Devcontainer for Phoenix, Claude Code, and Tidewave

 A devcontainer for Elixir and Phoenix development with [Claude Code](https://docs.anthropic.com/en/docs/claude-code) and optionally [Tidewave](https://tidewave.dev/).

-The container runs Claude with `--dangerously-skip-permissions` behind a network firewall that restricts all outbound traffic to an allowlist of domains.
-This lets Claude operate autonomously without permission prompts while preventing it from reaching arbitrary endpoints.
+The container makes it safe(-er) to run Claude with `--dangerously-skip-permissions` by:
+* Restricting all outbound traffic to a domain allowlist via a strict network firewall
+* Hiding sensitive files (e.g. `.env`) from Claude using file permissions, with Claude deny rules as a secondary safeguard
+* Isolating Claude state in a per-project `.claude` folder, separate from your host's `~/.claude`

 ## Quick start